teivah/100-go-mistakes/README.md

 ## Author

 Teiva Harsanyi is a senior software engineer in Docker.
-He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
+He worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
 He is passionate about Go and how to design and implement reliable applications.

 **Note:** If you're struggling to afford the book, please DM me [@teivah](https://twitter.com/teivah).